cc-jalvarez/cc-jalvarez.github.io/_pages/about.md

 I recently defended my first-year of PhD.

+I started a three-month research visit to Generali IT, where I'm looking at fair ranking algorithms for hiring.

 **About:**

 I'm a [Data Science PhD]( https://www.phd-ai.it/) Student at Scuola Normale Superiore, and a Marie Skłodowska-Curie Early-Stage Researcher (ESR) with [NoBIAS](https://nobias-project.eu/) at the University of Pisa's [KDD Lab](https://kdd.isti.cnr.it/).
 I study algorithmic fairness, focusing on causality-based approaches for bias detection in data and machine learning models.
 My supervisor is Prof. [Salvatore Ruggieri](http://pages.di.unipi.it/ruggieri/).